May is an ideal time to refine your swing and perfect your putt.

 Again, I invite you to play golf so you can make your own discovery of this wonderful game for a lifetime.

-Please join me Monday from 4 to 5 p.m. at the Robert Trent Jones Golf Course and enjoy the hands-on, interactive class and demonstration that can introduce you to the game of golf.
+Please join me Monday from 4 to 5 p.m. at the Robert Trent Jones Golf Course and enjoy the hands-on, interactive class and demonstrations.

 Make the most of every moment on the course this month.
 I hope to see you for a golf lesson and out on the green!